noa/naacl2021/README.md

 The code in this repository may be used to reproduce the author ID results found in the article:

 A Deep Metric Learning Approach to Account Linking.
+NAACL (2021)\
-NAACL (2021) Aleem Khan, Elizabeth Fleming, Noah Schofield, Marcus Bishop, Nicholas Andrews [arxiv](https://arxiv.org/abs/2105.07263) [aclweb](https://www.aclweb.org/anthology/2021.naacl-main.415/)
+Aleem Khan, Elizabeth Fleming, Noah Schofield, Marcus Bishop, and Nicholas Andrews\
+[arxiv](https://arxiv.org/abs/2105.07263) [aclweb](https://www.aclweb.org/anthology/2021.naacl-main.415/)

 Please cite the paper above if you find this code or ideas from the